One of the LinkedIn things job-hunting executives most frequently want to know is how many LinkedIn connections they should have. They ask:

 What’s the Best Way to Connect With People on LinkedIn?

-You can simply hit the “Connect” button on anyone’s profile, and they will be sent an invitation from you, with the weak default message, “I’d like to join your LinkedIn network”.
+You can simply hit the “Connect” button on anyone’s profile, and they will be sent an invitation from you, with a weak default message, such as “I’d like to join your LinkedIn network”.

 But they’ll be much more likely to accept, if you take a little time to craft a personalized message.
 Almost anything that shows you put a little thought into the invitation will probably convince them to connect with you.

 Keep your message short.
 Just a sentence or two.
 The recipient could well be someone who receives dozens (if not more) of these invitations daily.

 Make it easy for them by keeping the message short and to the point . . . and give them a reason to WANT to connect with you.

 Also important.
 Write in grammatically-correct, typo-free, proper language.
 Don’t use texting shortcuts or other abbreviations.

 I do connect with people who use the default message, but only after I’ve reviewed their profile to see whether we might be able to help each other.